 Graduate students in the School of Justice Studies and the Department of Anthropology are able to receive a concurrent M.S. degree in Justice Studies and M.A. degree in Anthropology.

-2 This major has formalized concentration(s); other areas of study are available.
+This major has formalized concentration(s); other areas of study are available.

-3 This program is administered by the Graduate College.
-See the Graduate Catalog.
+&lt;sup>3 This program is administered by the Graduate College.